Partnership with Patients

 Your Commitment to Us

-• To treat our staff and fellow patients with courtesy and respect and not to be rude, abusive or aggressive, no matter what cause you feel: we operate a “zero tolerance” policy backed up by the PCT and the NHS.
+• To treat our staff and fellow patients with courtesy and respect and not to be rude, abusive or aggressive, no matter what cause you feel: we operate a “zero tolerance” policy backed up by the CCG and the NHS.

 • To treat our building and property with care.